MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/faqs.md

 ### Can an agent who receives a consult also initiate a consult or transfer?

 No. Only the primary agent of the chat can initiate transfers or consults.
-If the chat is transferred to another agent, the receiving agent will become primary and can initiate further transfers or consults.
+If the chat is transferred to another agent, the receiving agent becomes the primary agent and can initiate further transfers or consults.

 ### Why are my agents not receiving any new conversations?

-New conversation requests will be assigned to an agent when:
+New conversation requests are assigned to an agent when:

-- There is a new incoming chat request.
+- A new chat request comes in.
 - The incoming chat request is assigned to a queue that matches the agent’s assigned queues.
 You can see the queue and workstream for an incoming chat in the Omnichannel Conversation Dashboard.
 - The agent presence is set to an **Allowed Presence** for the workstream.
 - The agent has capacity to receive the incoming chat from the workstream.
 Remaining capacity can be checked by tallying up the items assigned on the agent’s dashboard – including **Active** and **Wrap-up** – against the agent’s configured maximum capacity.

 ### Who can see internal messages?

-Only the agents and supervisors can see internal messages.
+Only agents and supervisors can see internal messages.

 ### What does the timer in the communication panel represent?

 The timer in the communication panel represents how long the current session tab has been open.
-If the chat has moved into a wrap state, the timer will reset and increment accordingly to show the wrap time.
-If the conversation is closed and reopened later, the timer will reset.
+If the chat has moved into a wrap-up state, the timer is reset and incremented accordingly to show the wrap-up time.
+If the conversation is closed and reopened later, the timer is reset.

 ### How do I open chats on my dashboard?